 NOT ONE SINGLE study or shred of evidence exists to demonstrate that Americans with damaged credit reports steal or commit fraud at a higher percentage than other Americans.

 Response: Rep. Steve Cohen, D-Tenn., and several others are pushing a federal law to prohibit use of credit reports in the employment process, even with consent, except for national-security, government, or financial jobs.
-HR 321 is similar to, perhaps more stringent than, laws passed now in Washington State, Hawaii, Illinois, Oregon, and Maryland.
+The bill is similar to, perhaps more stringent than, laws passed now in Washington State, Hawaii, Illinois, Oregon, and Maryland.
 Sen. Elizabeth Warren, D-Mass. introduced a comparable bill, S 1981, in 2015.

 You should write to your Members of Congress with your views.
 This is important.